Skip Navigation

 You may only apply the WPCP if your student is currently enrolled at High Point and they will be enrolling 4K, Kindergarten, or 1st grade for the following year.
 Currently enrolled 1st through 7th graders are not eligible for the WPCP.

 Seats are designated per grade level, and there are a limited number of WPCP seats available per grade.
-If more students apply to the WPCP than what we have opened at a specific grade level, the Department of Public Instruction (DPI) will conduct a lottery to select students for that grade level.
+If more students apply to the WPCP than what we have opened at a specific grade level, the student will be placed on a waitlist in order of priority and the school will conduct a lottery to select students for that grade level.
 On occasion, a selected student may decide not to enroll.
 If this happens, an opportunity will be extended to a student at that grade level who was not initially selected.

 Students in the Choice program are HPCS students in every sense of the word.
 Families in our school will not know who is participating in the WPCP, and WPCP participants will not know which other students are also part of the WPCP.